SahilTChaudhary/Prosthetic-Arm/README.md

 **Work Done**

 * Designed the CAD model using SolidWorks
-* Performed Topology Optimization to reduce the material cost using SolidWorks
+* Performed Topology Optimization using SolidWorks to reduce the material cost by 30%
 * Conducted Static Structural Analysis using SolidWorks
 * Developed a Functional Prototype using Arduino Uno, 3-D Printing and ABS as the material